2024-25 Budget – Tax Measures

 To elect for personal assessment, eligible taxpayers should complete Part 7 of his/her tax return for individuals (BIR60) for the year of assessment 2023/24.
 Individuals having salaries income only, but no business profits and rental income, need not elect for personal assessment.

-The proposed tax reduction will only be applicable to the final tax for the year of assessment 2023/24, but not to the provisional tax of the same year.
-Therefore, taxpayers are still required to pay their provisional tax on time despite the proposed reduction measure.
+The tax reduction will only be applicable to the final tax for the year of assessment 2023/24, but not to the provisional tax of the same year.
+Therefore, taxpayers are still required to pay their provisional tax on time despite the reduction measure.
 The provisional tax paid will be applied to pay the final tax for the year of assessment 2023/24 and the provisional tax for the year of assessment 2024/25.
 Excess balance, if any, will be refunded.

 Implementing a two-tiered standard rates regime for salaries tax and tax under personal assessment

 The Financial Secretary proposed to implement a two-tiered standard rates regime for salaries tax and tax under personal assessment starting from the year of assessment 2024/25.
 In calculating the amount of tax for taxpayers whose net income (before deduction of allowances) exceeds $5 million and whose salaries tax or tax under personal assessment is to be charged at a standard rate, the first $5 million of their net income will continue to be subject to the standard rate of 15% while the portion of their net income exceeding $5 million will be subject to the standard rate of 16%.
+The relevant legislation was passed by the Legislative Council and gazetted on 31 May 2024.

-After enactment of the relevant legislation, the Inland Revenue Department will apply the two-tiered standard rates in calculating the provisional salaries tax for the year of assessment 2024/25.
+The Inland Revenue Department will apply the two-tiered standard rates in calculating the provisional salaries tax for the year of assessment 2024/25.
 Please refer to FAQ 3 and Example 3 for details.

 Providing tax deduction for lease reinstatement costs